aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

    ```

-4. The API Gateway should respond with a JSON formatted response from the Sagamaker endpoint
+4. The API Gateway should respond with a JSON formatted response from the SageMaker endpoint

 ## Cleanup